 At the higher end, Hyatt Category 4 hotels require 15,000 Hyatt points for a free night.
 But I earn Chase Ultimate Rewards points and send them to Hyatt when I want a free night.

-With the Chase Sapphire Preferred, you’ll earn 2X Chase Ultimate Rewards points on travel and dining.
+With the Chase Sapphire Preferred Card, you’ll earn 2X Chase Ultimate Rewards points on travel and dining.
 That increases to 3X Chase Ultimate Rewards points on travel and dining with the Chase Sapphire Reserve.
 These are big categories that are easy to spend in!
 To earn a free night at a Hyatt Category 4 hotel, you’d need to spend:

 - $7,500 on travel and dining with the Chase Sapphire Preferred ($7,500 X 2)